paultopia/websiterevision2017/src/assets/md/tech.md

 - Datavis: ggplot, Seaborn, Bokeh, plotly.
 You can see some of my favorite flashy visualizations on the [book site](http://rulelaw.net/).

 - General programming: Clojure/Script for bigger projects, Python for smaller and quicker stuff.
+I'm picking up Swift and may switch it to my daily driver soon.

 - Editors: Spacemacs, vim for quick terminal edits, the magical iPython Notebook for quick-iteration working through problems and displaying [quick and dirty analyses](http://rulelaw.net/aba/).